HBica05/Vintage_Visionary/README.md

 * Images and GIFs: All images and animated GIFs are chosen to reflect the fun, quirky vibe of 1990s web culture.

+## 🐞 Bugs
+- No bugs remaining.

 ## Testing:
 * HTML:
-  - The HTML codes was runned through a W3C HTML and no errors are displayed:
+  - The HTML was run through the W3C HTML Validator and no errors:

   ![alt text](image.png)

 * CSS:
-  - Runned through a W3C CSS Validator, no errors displayed:
+  - The CSS was tested using the W3C CSS Validator with no errors:

   ![alt text](image-1.png)